Engee documentation

 Description

-Block C Function allows Engee models to use C code and shared libraries with C API.
+The C Function block allows Engee models to use C code and shared libraries that have a C API.

 Usage

-To integrate source C code into an Engee model, you need to:
+To integrate source C code into an Engee model, you must:

-• Add a block to the model C Function from the Basic/User Functions section of the block library;
+• Add to the model the block C Function from the Basic/User Functions section of the block library;

 • Click on the Edit Source Code button and the source code editor will be opened.